top of page

 Day 37 - Red Bay, Newfoundland and Labrador

 The day was spent relaxing, having morning coffees and lunch, and enjoying the green landscapes as we approached our new destination.
-Wayne was a gem and cleaned our doors, and we had crystal clear views; hopefully, the sun kept on shining for a while now; we are heading South.
+Wayne was a gem and cleaned our doors, and we had crystal-clear views; hopefully, the sun will keep shining for a while now; we are heading south.

-We anchor side at 3.30 pm; the Canadian customs are back onboard to clear the ship; after two days in Greenland, everything was approved.
+We anchored side at 3.30 pm; the Canadian customs were back onboard to clear the ship; after two days in Greenland, everything was approved.
 At about 4.45 pm, we were on the tender boat across to Red Bay.

 Tender trips take about 5 minutes to cross the water to the piers.
 When the team have all their ducks lined up, it can be very efficient and have little waiting time.

 The sun was shining; it was a gorgeous day, about 14 degrees.
-We were all warmly greeted by the friendly locals as we walked off the boat; they were an absolute delight and were happy to see us all.
+The friendly locals warmly greeted us as we walked off the boat; they were an absolute delight and happy to see us all.

 We all had a few hours to enjoy the outside world and loved basking in the views, local village sites, museums and history.